 BAMS Comment/Reply Process

-The Subject Matter Editor who handles the Comment/Reply process for BAMS is expected to conduct peer review of Comment and Reply in an even-handed manner so as to uphold publication standards of quality as well as to minimize confusion or potential acrimony that can result from multiple rounds of direct give and take between the authors of the Comment and the authors of the Reply.
+The Subject Matter Editor (SME) who handles the Comment/Reply process for BAMS is expected to conduct peer review of Comments and Replies in an even-handed manner so as to uphold publication standards of quality as well as to minimize confusion or potential acrimony that can result from multiple rounds of direct give and take between the authors of the Comment and the authors of the Reply.

 As such, the SME can elect one of two procedures as befits the situation.

-4. The appropriateness of the tone (such frankness, civility or reasonableness) of the Comment for scientific discourse.
+4) the appropriateness of the tone (such as frankness, civility, or reasonableness) of the Comment for scientific discourse; and

 In some cases, the quality of the Comment and Reply are more efficiently and productively "reviewed" through an iterative process between authors.
 In such cases the SME may choose not to initiate an external review and instead send the Comment immediately to the authors of the Original Paper for a Reply.
 The Reply is then sent to the author of the Comment for adjustments to the Comment, if necessary, and then author of the Reply is afforded a chance to make a final adjustment in consideration of changes to the Comment.
 This exchange is repeated as many times as deemed necessary by the SME.